samirtambe/StockChart/README.md

-# StockChart-Cloud
+# StockChart
 ## Introduction

-This project is a web application that displays stock charts for a specified timeframe from a user inputted stock symbol.
-The user inputted stock symbol is sent to [Polygon.io](https://www.polygon.io/) API.
-The API returns the stock symbol's historic data according to the time frame specified.
+StockChart is a web application that takes a stock symbol and a time frame as user input to send to [Polygon.io](https://www.polygon.io/).

-Stock queries are stored in a NoSQL database (DynamoDB) in the AWS cloud each time a user enters a valid stock symbol.
-The top 3 queried stocks are also displayed.
-Upon page load, the web app queries the DynamoDB database.
+This third party API, [Polygon.io](https://www.polygon.io/), returns stock prices for each trading day in the time frame.

+StockChart receives the data
+from [Polygon.io](https://www.polygon.io/) consisting of dates and stock prices for that stock symbol.
+StockChart draws the line graph plotting the stock price for the time frame.

-The web app draws a line graph of the stock symbol price history using [D3.js](https://d3js.org/).
-If viewing this app on a desktop or laptop, you can resize the screen and the graph will redraw itself without resubmitting the query.
+This web application consists of Vanilla JavaScript.
+The stock chart is created using [D3.js](https://d3js.org/).
+If the window size of the browser changes the graph will redraw itself without resubmitting the query.

+Behind the scenes, the stock symbols inputted by the user are saved to the cloud.
+When the website loads it gets the most popular stocks that previous users have entered on the site and displays those symbols.

+### Cloud Connection

+User-inputted stock symbols that successfully come back with data from the third party [Polygon.io](https://www.polygon.io/) API are then sent to my AWS API.
+That API sends the data to my Lambda function that sends the stock symbol my DynamoDB table in AWS.
+If the symbol exists it is incremented, else it is added.

+As mentioned previously, when the page loads a POST request is sent to another AWS API that I created.
+That API calls my other Lambda function that queries the DynamoDB table and gets the most popular stock symbols that have been stored.

+### Important Note
-THE GOAL OF THIS README IS TO SHOW YOU HOW TO SET UP THE AWS CLOUD RESOURCES TO SAVE USER-INPUTTED STOCK SYMBOLS TO A DYNAMODB
+*THE GOAL OF THIS README IS TO SHOW YOU HOW TO SET UP THE AWS CLOUD RESOURCES TO SAVE USER-INPUTTED STOCK SYMBOLS TO A DYNAMODB
-DATABASE AND TO QUERY THE DYNAMODB DATABASE TO SHOW THE TOP 3 POPULAR STOCKS.
+DATABASE AND TO QUERY THE DYNAMODB DATABASE TO SHOW THE MOST POPULAR STOCKS.*

 ![alt text](./doc/site-screenshot.jpg)